LarryShamalama/mypkg_sudip/README.md

 In that case, don’t forget to commit and push the resulting figure files, so they display on GitHub\!
 GitHub \!\!

+## Modification by Larry

+Attempting to perform a pull reques